vzctl/RationalReads/README.md

 # Issues
 1. In both work_index and work_read, many functions duplicated
-2. In Your Bookshelf, the items are sorted by avg rating rather than your rating
-3. Instead of replacing starts with, e.g. "Rating updating!", just flash it instead (so, gone, updated, back)
-4. Limit number of characters displayed in read_item and full_item
 7. Increment # of comments on show page when a user submits a comment
 8. Fetch all books once for entire site, instead of multiple times for each collection
 9. Not interested button (to filter recommendations)
 10. Not doing bayesian average
-11. Raty not working fully on front page
 12. Add about page
 13. Comment sort getting called in home page?
 14. Am pluralizing comments and ratings, even when there's only 1